… or seriouz repair biznuz 😉

 Fixing a metal shielding

-I've decided that I am not gonna fix smaller scratches and simply leave 'em as an evidence of how it looked before - scars effect :)
+I’ve decided that I am not gonna fix smaller scratches and simply leave ’em as evidence of how it looked before – scars effect 🙂

 During this whole project, I’ve realized that having a vacuum pump of some sort is a very cool thing (Expect another project).

 This acrylic part could look way better.
 Scratches could be nearly invisible after a small resing injection and vacuum treatment.

 As it turned out, a vacuum chamber would be very handy in later stages of this repair job as well but more on that later.
 Let’s get back to repairs.

-A frame itself only needed a nice spray painting, however, the trick was to get a matching color of a spray paint.
-I've sorted it by getting a custom spray paint made exactly for this project.
+The frame itself only needed a nice spray painting, however, the trick was to get a matching color of spray paint.
+I’ve sorted it by getting a custom spray paint made exactly for this project.

-You've reached the end of first part.
-Part two is LOADING ...
+You’ve reached the end of the first part.
+Part two is LOADING …